web-infra-dev/rsbuild/packages/document/docs/en/guide/debug/inspector.md

 };
 ```

-After adding the above config, when you execute `DEBUG=true pnpm dev`, Builder will start the inspector after the compilation is complete.
+After adding the above config, when you execute `DEBUG=true pnpm dev`, Rsbuild will start the inspector after the compilation is complete.
 At this time, you can see the following information in the Shell:

 ```shell
 info    Starting dev server...